For a Glocal World

-As a member of the Rotary Club of Downtown Winnipeg - the club that made Rotary International - Novel Futures Director Darren Swanson chairs the organizing committee of the Winnipeg Model United Nations Assembly (MUNA).
-At MUNA, high school students from across Canada and the United States converge on Winnipeg each year to debate and strive for consensus on real-world issues.
+As a member of the Rotary Club of Downtown Winnipeg - the club that made Rotary International - Novel Futures Director Darren Swanson served as past chairperson of the organizing committee of the Winnipeg Model United Nations Assembly (MUNA).
+For over 60 years now, high school students from across Canada and the United States meet in Winnipeg, or virtually online, to debate and strive for consensus on real-world issues.

-Darren Swanson serves as chairperson of the Honouring Indigenous Peoples (HIP) Committee of the Rotary Club of Winnipeg.
+Darren Swanson is a past Co-Chair of the Honouring Indigenous Peoples (HIP) Committee of the Rotary Club of Winnipeg.
 HIP is a national effort of Rotary Club's in Canada with the mission to promote awareness of Indigenous knowledge systems, culture, history and inherent rights in Canada and to invest time and resources in support of Indigenous education initiatives.

 Sign up to hear from us.